greg-raven/Uncommon-Sense/_drafts/all.md

 No duty, however, binds us to these so-called laws, whose corrupting influence menaces what is noblest in our being … Benjamin Constant

-Truth travels slowly, but it will reach even you in time.
-Benjamin Disraeli

 As to Jesus of Nazareth, my opinion of whom you particularly desire, I think the system of Morals and his Religion, as he left them to us, the best the World ever saw or is likely to see; but I apprehend it has received various corrupting Changes; and I have, with most of the present Dissenters in England, some doubts as to his divinity.
 Benjamin Franklin